killercoda/scenario-examples/basic-data-modeling/step1.md

 A Partition is a collection of sorted rows identified by a unique primary key.
 Primary keys are covered in depth later on in this session.
 Each partition is stored on a node and replicated across nodes.

-A Row in Scylla is a unit that stores data.
+A Row in ScyllaDB is a unit that stores data.
 Each row has a primary key that uniquely identifies it in a Table.
 Each row stores data as pairs of column names and values.
 In case a Clustering Key is defined, the rows in the partition will be sorted accordingly.
 More on that later on.

 Insert a row into the table: